saintjamie/Wallpapers/README.md

 # Wallpapers

+## A Collection of Art
-Change your mac wallpaper
+### How to configure to change your mac wallpaper from cli

-Opens new wallpaper every new terminal sesh

-Clone this into your home directory
+1. Clone this into your home directory
+2. Append what is in `.bashrc` to your bashrc!
+3. Remember to source: `source ~/.bashrc`

-Change wallpaper `wallpaper davinci-1.png`
+4. Change wallpaper via `wallpaper davinci-1.png`